Just the 2 of Us (Greek TV series) season 4: Couples

 It was announced that Piyi Devetzi would participate this season with Efi Sarri, but some days before the premiere of the show, Devetzi was positive with coronavirus.
 She was replaced by Trifonas Samaras.
-Since the second week, Rachel Makri couldn't took anymore place in the show, because she had an accident and she was replaced by Evridiki Valavani.
+Since the second week, Rachel Makri couldn't take any more place in the show, because she had an accident and she was replaced by Evridiki Valavani.